-Individual therapy is typically conducted on a weekly basis with 45-minute sessions.
-Many clients move to every other week, monthly, or simply finish therapy once the initial suffering has significantly decreased and the client has become confident in the use of his or her newfound coping skills.
+I typically conduct individual cognitive behavioral therapy (CBT) on a weekly basis with 45-minute sessions at my private psychotherapy practice in Manhattan.
+Many of my clients move to every other week, monthly, or simply finish therapy once the initial suffering has significantly decreased and they have become confident they can use their newfound coping skills.

 Clients develop skills and learn to use tools that enable them to function at higher levels with independence.
 These changes allow them to not only eliminate current suffering, but to manage new challenges.
 They will not only eliminate old self-defeating behavioral patterns, but to establish new patterns aimed at growth.
 Many clients are surprised to easily handle situations they once dreaded and to embark into areas that once scared them, and achieve their goals.
 Along with these successes comes a new sense of confidence and a greater satisfaction of life.